PUPIL PREMIUM ELIGIBILITY

 The Government believes that headteachers and school leaders should decide how to use the Pupil Premium.
 The school is held accountable through:

 the performance tables which show the performance of disadvantaged pupils compared with their peers

 the new Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular, those who attract the Pupil Premium

 transparency for parents as published online

-In most cases the Pupil Premium is paid direct to schools, allocated to them for every pupil who receives free school meals.
+In most cases, the Pupil Premium is paid direct to schools, allocated to them for every pupil who receives free school meals.
 Schools decide how to use the funding, as they are best placed to assess what additional provision their pupils need.
 Local authorities are responsible for looked after children and adopted children and make payments to schools and academies where an eligible looked after child is on roll.
-Please see the Pupil Premium Summary information.

 What does this mean for The Priory Church of England Primary School?